-The Gemara challenges Rabbi Eliezer's view from a different Scriptural verse: and the cows they offered up as a burnt-offering to Hashem.
+The Gemora challenges Rabbi Eliezer's view from a different Scriptural verse: and the cows they offered up as a burnt-offering to Hashem.

-The Gemara answers: This was a special ruling of the moment.
+The Gemora answers: This was a special ruling of the moment.
 [Since the nursing cows, that the Philistines had sent to carry the Ark back to the Jews, abandoned their young at home, and traveled to Beis Shemesh without anyone leading them - the entire time singing praises to Hashem, they issued a special ruling that these cows could be offered as korbanos to Hashem.]

-The Gemara proves that it was a ruling of the moment, for otherwise, how could female animals be brought as an olah offering.
+The Gemora proves that it was a ruling of the moment, for otherwise, how could female animals be brought as an olah offering.

-The Gemara rejects this proof, for perhaps it refers to a private bamah, as Rav Adda bar Ahavah taught: How is it known that a female olah offering is valid on a private bamah (an altar outside of the Temple)?
-As it is stated: Shmuel took a suckling lamb and offered it up as an olah. - Vayaaleihu - implies that it was male!?
-Rav Nachman bar Yitzchak said: It is written: vayaaleha (in the feminine form).
+The Gemora rejects this proof, for Rav Adda bar Ahavah taught that a female olah offering is valid on a private bamah (an altar outside of the Temple).